FuzzyStatic/blizzard/README.md

 fmt.Printf("%+v\n", dat)
 ```

+### Fetching StarCraft 2 data

-You can get information about the current SC2 grandmaster ladder:
+You can use the functions prefixed with "SC2" to acquire StarCraft 2 information.
+For example, you can get information about the current SC2 grandmaster ladder:

 ```go
 dat, err := blizz.SC2LadderGrandmaster(EU)